-- Incorporated feedback from campus community into revision of goals, learning outcomes, and statement of purpose - Developed a model for GE based on goals/outcomes, campus feedback, parameters established by the executive orders and constraints of existing SSU programs - Made recommendations for implementation
+- GERS incorporated feedback from the campus community into revised goals, learning outcomes, and statement of purpose. - GERS developed a model for GE based on goals/outcomes, campus feedback, the new Strategic Plan, parameters established by the executive orders, and models from other universities, while working to keep in mind the constraints of existing SSU programs. - GERS made recommendations for implementation.